awsdocs/aws-doc-sdk-examples/ruby/example_code/rds/README.md

-# AWS SDK for Ruby code examples for Amazon Amazon RDS
+# AWS SDK for Ruby code examples for Amazon RDS

 ## Purpose